 Vishada – non-sliminess, clarity. – are the six qualities of Vata.

 Causes of Aggravation of Vata by Kumaras Shira Bharadvaja:

 Having heard this, Kumara shira Bharadvaja said, “these, as explained by you, sir, are the six qualities of Vata.
 Vata Dosha gets aggravated by use of diet, medicines and activities that are similar to these six qualities.
-Because, diet and activities of similar properties leads to increase of Dosha of similar qualities.
+Because, diet and activities of similar properties leads to an increase of Dosha of similar qualities.

 Cause for Dosha balance